Joselu21/kainda/README.md

 - **dependencies**: Array of KaindaModels that contains the entities that are dependencied by the entity.
 The seed function will seed the dependencies first.
 By default it is an empty array.
 - **data**: Array of objects that contains the data that will be used to seed the entity.
 This data can be modified by the user programatically or directly in the file to add or remove data from the seeders.
 By default it is the data that is defined in the seeders file.
 - **is_seeded**: Boolean that indicates if the entity has been seeded or not.
 It is set to true by default, so the seed function will not be executed again if the modified entity is dependencied by another entity.
 It is set to false by default and should only be set to true by the seed function.
 - **oldRecords**: String that indicates the what to do with the information that there is in the database at the time of seeding.
-There are 4 accepted values for this attribute:
+There are 5 accepted values for this attribute:
     - **"deleteAll"**: Deletes all the records in the database and seeds the entity with the new data.
+    - **"ignore"**: Does not delete any record in the database and seeds the entity with the new data.
 This is the default value.
     - **"dontSeedIfRecordsExists"**: Does not seed the entity if there are records in the database.
     - **"dontSeedIfAnyExists"**: Search for any record in the database that matches any of the records in the data and does not seed the entity if any of them exists.
     - **"dontSeedIfAllExists"**: Search for any record in the database that matches any of the records in the data and does not seed the entity if all of them exists.

+Also, you can override the default oldRecords function by passing an object to the seed function with a dictionary called override and key-value pairs where the key is the name of the oldRecords option you want to override and the value is the new function that will process the oldRecords with that option.

 ### Tests